Yelp/elastalert/README.md

 ![CI Workflow](https://github.com/jertel/elastalert/workflows/master_build_test/badge.svg)

+## Docker and Kubernetes

+ElastAlert 2 is well-suited to being run as a microservice, and is available as a [Docker container][2].
+A [Helm chart ][7] is also maintained for easy configuration as a Kubernetes deployment.
+For more instructions on how to configure and run ElastAlert 2 in this way, see [here][8].

 ## Documentation

 Documentation, including an FAQ, for ElastAlert 2 can be found on [readthedocs.com][3].
 This is the place to start if you're not familiar with ElastAlert 2 at all.